dolyebrunson99/CS149Chat/README.md

     Expected: 0.0006
     Result: 0.0006

-### What to submit

-* Implement `fourDimRead` and `fourDimWrite` in the file `module.cpp`.

-* Next, answer the following question in your writeup:
-  * Briefly describe how a 4D tensor/array is laid out in memory.
-Why do you think this convention was chosen and how does it leverage hardware?

 ## Part 1: A Simple (But Not So Efficient) Implementation of Attention (10 Points)

 Now that you have your accessors, it's time to start working on your custom attention layer.
 As the first step in this assignment, you will be implementing a serial attention layer in C++ with no optimizations.
 In `myNaiveAttention`, we have provided you with two examples.
 The first demonstrates how to fill a 4D tensor with 0's and the second demonstrates how to fill a 2D tensor with 0's.
 Extend these concepts such that you are able to implement attention.
 You should: